-Park the vehicle in an open, well ventilated area.
+1. Park the vehicle in an open, well ventilated area.
 Park as level as possible.
+In warm weather operation, park in a shaded area if possible.

 WARNING: Never park on a grade of more than 15 degrees (27%).
 If you must park on any grade, park across the grade so that the vehicle does not tend to roll.